 A full coverage policy with collision and comprehensive insurance and higher liability limits can protect you against most off-road incidents and road accidents in North Dakota.
 Its cost is higher than minimum coverage, but it shields against the cost of damages to your car, not just the other driver’s vehicle.
 By comparing car insurance quotes, you can find the lowest rates.

-The most affordable car insurance providers in North Dakota for full coverage are:
+The most affordable full coverage car insurance providers in North Dakota are:

 - Nodak Mutual: $492 per year

 If you or a family member are in the military, USAA's $403 average annual rate is the cheapest full coverage policy in North Dakota.
 MetLife is the most expensive provider of full coverage in the state, with average yearly premiums of $1,282.

 Cheapest Full Coverage Car Insurance in North Dakota